patzsantos/SciTec-App/README.md

 | A07: 2021- Identification and Authentication | Brute Force Attacks |
 | A09:2021- Security Logging and Monitoring Failures| Denial of Service |

-Three of the Open Web Application Security Project (OWASP) top ten web application security risks (OWASP, 2021), were referenced to prevent security attacks SciTec is designed to fight against through the following mitigations:
+Three of the Open Web Application Security Project (OWASP) top ten web application security risks (Open Web Application Security Project, 2021), were referenced to prevent security attacks SciTec is designed to fight against through the following mitigations:

 **Authorisation and Authentication**

-ScitTec App  values the 'Rights of the data subject', in accordance with General Data Protection Regulation (GDPR) Chapter 3 (GDPR, N.D.).
+ScitTec App  values the 'Rights of the data subject', in accordance with General Data Protection Regulation (GDPR) Chapter 3 (General Data Protection Regulation, N.D.).
 To protect the personal data of users and API injections, the application can only be accessed by authorised ISS software system administrators known as the superuser, astronauts, scientists, and trainees.
 Authentication is done through login using authorised usernames and passwords.
 Privileges of different user groups are granted based on their account type, as seen in the table below:

 | User   | Authorisation |